Institute for Academic Outreach—Professional Development and Enrichment

 The process for applying to Truman as a non-degree seeking student varies depending on your status:

-For course start dates, regular tuition rates, deadlines for add/drop, total withdrawal, audit, credit/no credit, etc., and more important information for each upcoming semester, click here and select the term for which you would like more information.
+For course start dates, regular tuition rates, deadlines for add/drop, total withdrawal, audit, credit/no credit, etc., and important information for each upcoming semester, see Schedules and Calendars.